-WELLBEING AND CHILD PROTECTION POLICY: 3

-DEFINITIONS 3

-THE TEAM AROUND THE CHILD 4

-WHAT IS A WELLBEING CONCERN?
-5

-PROCEDURE: HOW DO WE IDENTIFY WELLBEING CONCERNS?
-6

-CHILD PROTECTION POLICY AT GORDONSTOUN 7

-ASSESSMENT OF CHILD PROTECTION RISK 8

-CHILD PROTECTION PROCEDURES AT GORDONSTOUN 9

-CHECKLIST FOR STAFF 10

-INFORMATION SHARING AND RECORDING 11

-INFORMATION SHARING AND RECORDING 12

-THE WELLBEING INFORMATION SYSTEM (WIS) 13

-IN SUMMARY 13

-WHAT TO DO IF A STUDENT SHARES A CONCERN, MAKES A DISCLOSUR ALLEGATION

-REMEMBER THE FOLLOWING ADVICE 15

-DO 15

-DO NOT 15

-PROTECTING CHILDREN TEAM AT MORAY COUNCIL 16
+WELLBEING AND CHILD PROTECTION: Getting it right for every child at Gordonstoun Page 2 THE TEAM AROUND THE CHILD Page 3 WHAT IS A WELLBEING CONCERN?
+Page 4 PROCEDURE: HOW DO WE IDENTIFY WELLBEING CONCERNS?
+Page 5 CHILD PROTECTION POLICY AT GORDONSTOUN Page 6 ASSESSMENT OF CHILD PROTECTION RISK What is the connection between wellbeing and child protection?
+Page 7 CHILD PROTECTION PROCEDURES AT GORDONSTOUN: Page 8 The role of the staff What to do if a member of staff has concerns or a child tells of abuse INFORMATION SHARING AND RECORDING Page 10 THE GORDONSTOUN WELLBEING AND INFORMATION SHARING SYSTEM (WISS) Page 11 IN SUMMARY Page 12 WHAT TO DO IF A CHILD SHARES A CONCERN, MAKES A DISCLOSURE OR REPORTS ABUSE Page 13 PLEASE REMEMBER Page 14 THE PROTECTING CHILDREN TEAM AT MORAY COUNCIL Page 16